Red and white striped shirts, black shorts, red socks

 Willows Avenue (Willows High School)

-19 year old central midfielder that is a old head on young shoulders and is learning a great deal by playing alongside the experienced Paul Fowler.
+20 year old cultured central midfielder that is a old head on young shoulders and is learning a great deal by playing alongside the experienced Paul Fowler.
 Huge potential and has a promising career ahead of him.
 Owen was joint player of the year in 2016/17 with Richie Noyes

 This young pocket rocket has taken his promotion to the first team with both hands after impressing in the reserves last season.
 Energetic midfielder also chips in with some important goals and is set for a big future at the club